chennnxu/chennnxu.github.io/_posts/2023-05-30-Unveil-City-Vibrance.md

 The Eventbrite API provides a comprehensive set of functionalities that enable developers to leverage the platform's features programmatically.
 To collect all events and their event IDs in a specific city, I will scrape the Eventbrite website as the API does not offer such functionality.
 For example, to gather specific metadata for the event "Finding Product-Market Fit: Berlin vol. 2," I obtained the Event ID '627139961507' from its dedicated webpage on Eventbrite.
 By utilizing the Event ID, I accessed the Eventbrite API to retrieve additional relevant information.

-The data was collected on May 30th, but due to a bug on Eventbrite, only 50 pages of events can be accessed out of the total 100+ pages of events.
+The data was collected on May 30th, but due to a bug on Eventbrite, only 50 pages of events(total 999 events, from 2023-06-06 to 2023-11-16) can be accessed out of the total 100+ pages of events.
 The analysis cannot provide a definitive conclusion due to the limited availability of data, but the value lies in the underlying idea.
 If an ideal dataset becomes available in the near future, a reassessment will be conducted.
 The full scrapped data can be accessed on [Github](https://github.com/chennnxu/eventbrite/tree/29263d81ee27797d60ee31f141c1946fd6e095eb/data).

 ### Analysis and Preliminary Result